Courses - Curriculum

 All students pursuing the MA in Political Science must complete PSC 7000 Research and Concepts and Approaches and one course from each of the three concentrations: American Government, International Relations and Comparative Politics, Political Philosophy.
 Students will take their remaining six courses from the three concentrations.
 A total of thirty credits are required for the degree.
 Students may take up to six credits outside the department to enroll in courses related to their field of study.

-Students interested in the content of specific courses, the nature of assignments and pedagogy of our faculty are invited to click on the various course numbers under "Additional Resources" in the right hand column.
-The course numbers are linked to the courses' syllabi and provide students with more detailed information of what to expect in our graduate seminars.
+Students interested in the content of specific courses, the nature of assignments and pedagogy of our faculty are invited to click on the course catalog.
+The course numbers are also linked to the courses' syllabi.

 The oral comprehensive exam tests the student’s knowledge of course specifics and general themes in political science.
 Prior to the exam, the student submits to the graduate director a portfolio containing an abstract of each paper written while in the program, a list of courses taken, and at least five discussion questions which may be used during the exam at the discretion of the evaluation committee.